prashanshasri-svg/road-surface/README.md

 ## Reproducibility
 The sample image is included, so a fresh clone can execute the same experiment without downloading a dataset.

-## Academic use
-Run the project yourself, inspect the generated images and write your final observations based on your actual execution.